01 of 09

 T-shirts and camisoles are body-hugging, close-fitting garments similar to underwear.
-They absorb body oils and perspiration protect silk blouses, jackets and sweaters from soil the need for frequent washing.
 The t-shirts and camisoles should usually be washed after every wearing.
 This is particularly important for white garments that can develop yellow underarm stains if not washed correctly.

 Denim jeans are sturdy and great at hiding stains.
 But if they are tight fitting, they still should be washed after every 4 to 5 wearings even if they look clean.
-To protect the dark color, wash jeans inside out and follow these tips to prevent fading.
+To protect the dark color, wash jeans inside out to prevent fading.

 For shorts and casual pants that are made of khaki or lightweight fabrics, wash after every two to three wearings or when a visible stain appears.Continue to 4 of 9 below.

 As a general rule, women's blouses and tops should be washed after every wearing.
 Of course, if you don't perspire heavily or you only wear it for an hour or so, you may be able to get a couple of wearings.
 Always check the care labels to select the correct washing or dry cleaning methods.